Coverage Plan

 Exceptions/Interrupts/Debug

 Exceptions, interrupts and debug entry can all cause control flow changes combined with CSR writes and privilege level changes and work quite similarly within the controller but not identically.
-Furthermore they can all occur together and must be appropriately prioritised (consider a instruction with hardware trigger point matching it, that causes some exception and an interrupt is raised the cycle it enters the ID/EX stage)
+Furthermore they can all occur together and must be appropriately prioritised (consider an instruction with hardware trigger point matching it, that causes some exception and an interrupt is raised the cycle it enters the ID/EX stage).

 • Exception from instruction fetch error (covered by the FetchError instruction category).